 Crop Chino: For something other than denim a straight leg cropped chino is a super stylish option that can be worn so many ways.
 I can’t get enough of this pair from Anthro that has a slightly wide leg fit.
 This pair from Everlane is really flattering.

 Cashmere Wrap: I absolutely love my cashmere travel wraps.
 Wear them for a long flight, bundle up for a cold day, bring one as a shawl for a dressed up event, it’s definitely an item you’ll get lots of mileage from.
 I have the camel heather and misty grey.

 Crossbody Bag: You definitely do NOT need a designer crossbody bag.
 The Chloe Faye was a very rare designer purchase for me, and I use mine a lot, but it’s a big splurge.
 Another really beautiful style I love is the Sezane Heritage Victor Bag.
 Both are perfect styles for travel and anytime you’re going out but don’t need a big tote.

-Stripe Shirt: I bought a Saint James minquiers tee (in heavyweight cotton) several years ago on Block Island and it quickly became a favorite.
+Stripe Shirt: I love the classic style of a Saint James minquiers tee.
 I probably own a few too many striped shirts to admit but I wear them often.
 I love this style from Sezane, especially the button detail.
 This is a really cute and affordable style that’s great for layering.

 Cuff Bracelet: Are you noticing a trend here?
 Aside from the heirloom pieces I’ve inherited Missoma is pretty much the only jewelry brand I wear everyday.
 This classic cuff is gorgeous alone or layered with others like this Malachite cuff.